MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Grant-CsUserPolicyPackage.md

 ### -PackageName

 The name of a specific policy package to apply.
-All possible policy package names can be found by running Get-CsPolicyPackages.
+All possible policy package names can be found by running Get-CsPolicyPackage.

 ```yaml
 Type: String